 The Oxley College of Health Sciences is housed at 1215 S. Boulder Avenue in downtown Tulsa.
 The building was constructed in 1954 for Blue Cross Blue Shield of Oklahoma and was later expanded in 1969.
 Kinslow, Keith and Todd redesigned the building for The University of Tulsa in the summer of 2015.
 Floors 1-5 underwent a complete remodel by Flintco in the fall of 2015, 52,000 square feet.
-The remodeled facilities allowed expansion of TU’s health sciences programs from 310 to more than 600 students.
+The remodeled facilities allows expansion of TU’s health sciences programs from 310 to more than 600 students.

 - State-of-the-art classrooms, student study lounge, and faculty offices.

 - Nursing clinical skills lab, Lawson Family Nursing Simulation Center and Skills Laboratory, Biomechanics Research Laboratory and computer-testing facilities

-- Human Performance Teaching Laboratory, Athletic Training Teaching Laboratory, offices and state-of-the-art classrooms
+- Biomechanics Laboratory, Athletic Training Teaching Laboratory, offices and state-of-the-art classrooms

 - Faculty and staff offices